If you like the game info, consider sending me a donation!

 Finally, if you like Egypt like me, this is a game you cannot miss: Riddle of the Sphinx.
 Go to its home page to read reviews and the background story.

 Click the bold text to expand/collapse the details.
 When your mouse is over them, the text color will change to red, and the mouse pointer will change to a hand.
-When the details are expanded, you may also click the detail lines to collapse them (so you don’t need to scroll back to title line to collapse the details).
+When the details are expanded, you may also double-click the detail lines to collapse them (so you don’t need to scroll back to title line to collapse the details).

 Visit my home page, best viewed with Internet Explorer.